'Win for democracy': PDM celebrates Gilani's Senate victory against Hafeez Shaikh as PTI cries foul

 Sindh Education Minister Saeed Ghani congratulated Bilawal on the "historical win" of Gilani and the PDM.

 PML-N senior leader Ahsan Iqbal said after Gilani's win, Prime Minister Imran should resign tonight.
-"Imran and his ministers can't even cast their votes properly; how can they run a country," he said in a tweet.
+"Imran and his ministers can't even cast their votes properly; how can they run a country?" he questioned in a tweet.

 PTI calls for investigation

-Members of the government, however, criticised the results and hit back that they would be investigated.
+Members of the government, however, criticised the results and hit back that they must be investigated.

 Senator Faisal Javed termed the results "horse trading at its peak".
 He said the result should be "investigated and justice must be served".